 A set of functions facilitates the manipulation of layers in ggplot objects, allowing deletion of any existing layer, appending of new layers at any position, and modification of the order of the existing layers.

-Another group of ggplot statistics and geometries which echo their input aim at easing debugging during development of new geoms and statistics (or learning how they work).
+Another group of ggplot statistics and geometries which echo their data input to the R console and/or plot aim at easing debugging during development of new geoms and statistics (or learning how ggplot layers work).